What Is Thrush?

 Sometimes thrush may also cause:

-Redness, irritation, and pain under dentures (denture stomatitis)
+- Redness, irritation, and pain under your dentures (denture stomatitis)

-A large red, painless mark in the center of the tongue (median rhomboid glossitis)
+- A large red, painless mark in the center of your tongue (median rhomboid glossitis)

 In very bad cases, thrush can spread into your esophagus and cause:

-Fever, if the infection spreads beyond the esophagus
+- Fever, if the infection spreads beyond your esophagus

 The fungus that causes thrush can spread to other parts of the body, like the lungs, liver, and skin.
 This happens more often in people with cancer, HIV, or other conditions that weaken the immune system.